Lower School Curriculum Summaries: Nest Preschool-Gr. 5

 Lower School Art Philosophy

 The Lower School Art Program offers an engaging, dynamic curriculum where students thrive.
-Exciting and imaginative projects familiarize students with art concepts to form a strong foundation in the visual arts while encouraging individual expression, resilience and a growth mindset.
-Students in nursery through grade five work from imagination, observation, and memory as they explore a wide variety of tools and materials and develop their skills in painting, drawing, collage, sculpture and clay.
+Exciting and imaginative projects familiarize students with art concepts to form a strong foundation in the visual arts while encouraging individual expression, resilience, and a growth mindset.
+Students work from imagination, observation, and memory as they explore a wide variety of tools and materials and develop their skills in painting, drawing, collage, sculpture, and clay.
 Students find connections with artists and work both individually and in groups.
 The Lower School art teachers collaborate regularly with classroom teachers to design projects that tie-in with their curricula.
 Working in the sanctuary of the art rooms, students share ideas and observations freely.

 Diversity, Equity, and Inclusion